Containers Are Just Linux process (or process tree).

 List the namespaces associated with that process:

-sudo lsns -p "$PID"
+lsns -p "$PID"

-You will typically see namespace types like:
+You will typically see namespace with types like time,user,net....

 Enter the container's namespaces from the host:

-sudo nsenter -t "$PID" -m -u -i -n -p sh
+nsenter -t "$PID" -m -u -i -n -p sh

 Now run these commands inside that namespace view: